 A comprehensive policy usually covers damages that are not related to collisions and accidents but there are still the deductibles that you need to take into account before filing for the claim.

 You need to pay a certain amount of deductible before the insurance takes care of the rest of the damage and in case of very minor damage where the deductible amount paid by you is also very low,

 your car insurance may not pay anything outside of the repair bills.
-Meaning a small abrasion from a collision will not be covered by your car insurance and more importantly will not be a good idea to file insurance for.
+This means a small abrasion from a collision will not be covered by your car insurance and more importantly, will not be a good idea to file insurance for.